Your paid traffic lands and leaves. You cleaned up the design. You rewrote the headline. The bounce rate barely moved.

-Most e-commerce landing page optimization guides hand you the same checklist: stronger CTAs, social proof, faster load times.
+Every conversion guide gives you the same checklist: stronger CTAs, social proof, faster load times.
 That advice isn’t wrong.
-Every guide audits the page in isolation.
+But every guide audits the page in isolation.
+This one starts upstream, with your ad, and follows the full journey through to checkout confirmation.

 Why Is Your Bounce Rate Still High After You Redesigned the Page?

-Visitors who sense a broken promise leave in under 10 seconds — before your design does anything.
+The most common cause of high bounce rate on paid traffic is a mismatch between your ad and your landing page.
+Visitors who sense a broken promise leave in under 10 seconds, before your design does anything.

-They shorten the copy and move the CTA above the fold.
-None of it moves the needle because the problem lives upstream of the page.
+Store owners compare their page to competitors, test a new hero image, shorten the copy, and move the CTA above the fold.
+None of it moves the needle because the problem lives upstream of the page entirely.

 Different problem.
 Different urgency.
 Different framing altogether.

-What E-Commerce Landing Page Optimization Elements Actually Move Conversion Rates?
+What Landing Page Elements Actually Move Conversion Rates for Online Stores?

 Friction: the second lever